Hire for Potential in an Era of Rapid Disruptions

 ...
 Then Find the Person to Fill the Role

-Once the complexity stratum of a role is identified, candidates can be assessed according to four mental processing patterns:
+Once the complexity stratum of a role is identified, candidates can be assessed according to their mental processing patterns:

 Once a processing pattern is identified, it is mapped to a stratum.
-For example, if a person naturally uses Serial Processing, their current processing complexity is at Stratum III (a 1-to-2-year time-span).
-If they use Parallel Processing, their capacity is at Stratum IV (2 to 5 years).
+For example, if a person naturally uses serialise decision tree approach, their current processing complexity is at Stratum 3 (a 1-to-2-year time-span).
+If they use parallel processing – considering multiple dimensions of threats and opportunities, their capacity is at Stratum 4 (2 to 5 years).

 Hiring for Potential as an Engineered Capability